Society for Underwater Technology: Goals

 SUT covers all aspects of technology applied to diving technology and physiology, submersible design and operation, naval architecture, underwater acoustics, subsea systems, geology, geophysics, marine resource exploitation, oceanography, environmental studies, pollution and marine biology.
 See list below for current special interest groups.
 Evening lectures & online webinars are organised by most of the branches.
-Training courses are offered to industry, in particular "Subsea Awareness" courses, and the society also hosts a "Registered Subsea Engineer" scheme.
+Training courses are offered to industry, in particular "Subsea Awareness" courses.
 Since 2021, SUT along with the Marine Technology Society have begun to offer Chartered Marine Technologist (CMarTech) professional status under license from the Institute of Marine Engineering, Science and Technology.

 Education about the marine world, in particular marine industry, is a strong focus for the society and it supports a number of studentships through awards and an "Educational Support Fund".
 In 2013 SUT Council voted to incorporate the Engineering Committee on Oceanic Resources (ECOR) into SUT.

 Journal

 SUT publishes a peer-reviewed scientific journal, Underwater Technology, and a monthly magazine UT2.